 To remove the tax (20%) from the selling price, divide by 1.2 * (see notes on VAT below)

 So the Selling Price (less VAT) = £10.00

 Food cost calculations – how to calculate food cost per meal

-In this case, take the cost of the food and divide it by the percentage food cost you wish to achieve, multiply by 100 to find the selling price and add the VAT.
+Simply take the cost of the food and divide it by the percentage food cost you wish to achieve, multiply by 100 to find the selling price and add the VAT.

 Food costs on a monthly or even weekly basis is also useful.
 Total food cost is the sum of all food purchases from suppliers less any returns / credits you are owed.

 Total food revenue is the total food sales over any given period, less the VAT.